-When Russell Brand opened up about his parenting style – and it was very, shall we say … on brand.
+When dad of two Russell Brand opened up about his parenting style – it was very, shall we say … on brand.

 “Not so good on the nappies”

 “I’m very, very focused on the mystical connotations of Mabel’s beauty and grace.
 Not so good on the nappies and making sure that they eat food,” he told the UK’s Sunday Times of parenting his first daughter, Mabel as a baby.
-Russell has two children, Mabel, two, and Peggy, six months.
+Russell has two children, Mabel (4) and Peggy (3) with wife Laura Gallacher.